Spalding Grammar School: Awards and recognition

-In 2015 the school received an Ofsted rating of Grade 4 "Inadequate", following a previous rating of a Grade 3 "Requires Improvement" in 2011, and "Inadequate" in 2007.
+In 2024 and 2015 the school received an Ofsted rating of Grade 2 "Good", following a previous rating of a Grade 1 "Outstanding" in 2011, and "Good" in 2007.
 The school converted to academy status on 1 February 2013.

 In 2006, the school was granted Specialist Status as a Languages and Engineering College.
 It became the first school in Lincolnshire to gain joint specialist status in these subjects.
 Accompanying the specialist status was building work to improve general aspects of the school, and to provide a Language Lab and Engineering Lab for the teaching of the subjects.
 The school converted to academy status on 1 February 2013.